Two Chairs is launching in Washington!

 Talking about therapy preferences

 Your preferences for therapy may not be something you’ve thought about before—and that’s okay!
 The Two Chairs matching expert will guide you through some details and help you figure out what might work best for you.
+This can include things like aspects of your culture, like religion or spirituality, that might be important in your care, and if you prefer interacting with people who share about themselves or are more reflective.

 In addition to preferences about your therapy sessions, we know from research that the identity of your therapist matters.
 We want to hear about any demographic preferences you may have for who you work with—whether that’s around age, race, gender, or something else—so that we can match you with someone from our diverse and growing team of therapists with whom you’ll feel comfortable.